huynguy-db/arcion-docs/content/docs/targets/target-setup/Informix.md

     ```
     You have to connect to the **syscdcv1** catalogue on the server as the user `informix` to be able to use Change Data Capture.
 The `informix-user-password` parameter of the config file above should have the password of user `informix`.
 For more information, see [Preparing to use the Change Data Capture API](https://www.ibm.com/docs/en/informix-servers/14.10?topic=api-preparing-use-change-data-capture) on IBM Informix Documentation.

-## III.
+## II.
 Setup Applier Configuration

 1. From `$REPLICANT_HOME`, navigate to the applier configuration file:
     ```BASH